-Texas Instruments (TXN) Cost Of Revenue (2009 - 2026)
+Texas Instruments (TXN) Cost of Revenue (2009 - 2026)

-Texas Instruments posted quarterly Cost of Revenue of $2.0 billion for Q1 2026, up 15.38% year-on-year from $1.8 billion in Q1 2025, and up 3.84% on a QoQ basis from $2.0 billion in Q4 2025.
+Texas Instruments (TXN) reported Cost of Revenue of $2.0 billion for Q1 2026, up 15.38% on a YoY basis from $1.8 billion in Q1 2025, and up 3.84% quarter-over-quarter from $2.0 billion in Q4 2025.

 - For the quarter ending Q1 2026, Cost of Revenue rose 15.38% year-over-year to $2.0 billion; the trailing twelve-month figure through Mar 2026 stood at $7.9 billion (up 16.8% YoY), and the FY2025 full-year result was $7.6 billion, up 16.07% from the prior year.